ermankrty/datab-or/README.md

 Removed an outdated validation branch
 Added a check for records with invalid timestamps Simplified the retry path for failed operations
+Fixed cleanup when a record is removed early